TheLancashireman/pico-play/heartbeat/README.md

 Enable and configure the PLL for 133 MHz operation.
 Increase the delay_factor to slow down the blink rate to approximately the speed it was in the 1st iteration.

+## 4th iteration

+Switch to using systick as timer.
+The "implementation-defined" clock frequency is 1 MHz, according to the ref. manual.
+Beat rate is now a reasonably accurate 72 beats per minute.

 # License, disclaimer etc.